Sparsity in long-time control of neural ODEs: Introduction

 Here, $\mathfrak{U}$ is an appropriate Banach subspace of $L^1(0,T;\mathbb{R}^{d_u})$, $P: \R^d\to\R^m$ is an affine map which we suppose to be given\footnote{In practice, $P$ is either an optimizable variable, or its coefficients may be chosen at random.
 While we fix $P$ for technical purposes, our numerical experiments indicate that the results presented in what follows persist when $P$ is optimized as well.}, and which serves to match the states $\*x_i(T)$ with the labels $y^{(i)}$ (typically of different dimensions), while

-is such that $x\mapsto\loss(x,y)$ is continuous for all $y\in\mathcal{Y}$, $\loss(x,y)\neq 0$ whenever $\mu(x)\neq\delta_y$, and $\loss(x , y)\to0$ when $\mu({x})\to\delta_y$ in an appropriate sense of measures (e.g., for some Wasserstein distance, or for the Kullback-Liebler divergence).
-A canonical example is given by the square of the euclidean distance (\emph{least squares error}).
+is such that $x\mapsto\loss(x,y)$ is continuous for all $y\in\mathcal{Y}$, $\loss(x,y)\neq 0$ whenever $\mu(x)\neq\delta_y$, and $\loss(x , y)\to0$ when $\mu({x})\to\delta_y$ in an appropriate sense of measures (e.g., for some Wasserstein distance, or for the Kullback-Leibler divergence).
+A prototypical example is given by the square of the euclidean distance (\emph{least squares error}).
 But more tailored loss functions may be used, including positive and non-coercive ones, such as the \emph{cross-entropy} loss commonly used for classification tasks

 Once a solution $u=(w,b)$ to \eqref{empiric loss} is found, one may construct the approximation $f_{\text{approx}}$ by setting $f_{\text{approx}}(x)=\mu(\*x(T))$ for $x\in\mathcal{X}\subset\mathbb{R}^d$, where $\*x(T)$ solves \eqref{eq: 1.2} with $\*x(0) = x$ and control $u$.
 The choice of $\mu:\mathcal{X}\to\mathcal{P}(\mathcal{Y})$ depends on the loss function and task at hand; for the least squares error loss for instance, one sets $\mu(x) := \delta_{Px}$, while for the cross-entropy loss, one sets $\mu := \text{softmax}\circ P$, with $\text{softmax}(z)_\ell=\sfrac{e^{z_{\ell}}}{\sum_{j=1}^m e^{z_j}}$ for $\ell\in[m]$ and $z\in\mathbb{R}^m$, as in \eqref{eq: cross.entropy} (designating a smooth approximation of the \text{argmax}).